As there are many varietals of wine, so are there many different types of wine destinations.

 Although Château Élan is located just 40 minutes north of Atlanta, it feels a world apart from the big city.
 The inn has been fashioned after a quintessential French château, offering a taste of Old World Europe in the heart of the Deep South.
 The property also boasts 200 acres of vineyards, a 42,000-square-foot winery (often used for social events), seven restaurants including the elegant Le Clos and The Viking Culinary Studio, offering weekend cooking classes.
 Daily guided tours are a great way to explore the vineyards, and for those who want a more in-depth experience, Château Élan offers Meet the Winemaker Tours.

 Peaches, pecans, beer gardens and vineyards.
 Welcome to eclectic Fredericksburg.
-Just two hours from Austin, this hospitable town, settled by German immigrants in the 1840s, is an anomaly in the land of longhorns.
+About one and a half hours from Austin, this hospitable town, settled by German immigrants in the 1840s, is an anomaly in the land of longhorns.
 With more than 30 wineries spread across the surrounding Texas Hill Country, this area has been instrumental in the evolution of the Texas wine industry, which came to a halt with Prohibition and did not see a revival until the 1970s.
 Our lodging of choice here is Settler's Crossing Bed & Breakfast, a 35-acre property that is home to seven private, historic guest cottages and Brighty, the resident donkey — consider him a Lone Star version of a pink elephant if you return to the estate after one glass too many.
 Among the unique accommodations are the circa 1787 Von Heinrich Home (imported from Pennsylvania) and the 1865 Pioneer Log Cabin, which features a restored wine cellar and 40-foot long porch.
+For more information, visit

 Tucked between Chesapeake Bay and the Potomac River on its own peninsula in Virginia's Northern Neck, this quaint, 106-room inn features a full-service spa, golf course and marina with a sailing school.
 In addition, the property is situated at the tip of the Chesapeake Bay Wine Trail, an intimate wine region with thirteen easily accessible wineries.
 There are few more ideal pairings than fine wines and Southern hospitality, and it is this combination that draws travelers to the area.
 They also come to be immersed in colonial heritage, which can be found throughout the countryside, as well as right at the inn, from its architecture to its regional culinary offerings.